mazzalab/fastqwiper/README.md

 - `YOUR_LOCAL_PATH_TO_DATA_FOLDER` is the path to the folder where the fastq.gz files to be wiped are located;
 - `paired` triggers the cleaning of R1 and R2.
 Alternatively, `single` will trigger the wiping of individual FASTQ files;
-- `8` is the number of computing cores to be spawned;
+- `8` is the number of your choice of computing cores to be spawned;
 - `sample` is part of the names of the FASTQ files to be wiped. <b>Be aware</b> that: for <b>paired-end</b> files (e.g., "sample_R1.fastq.gz" and "sample_R2.fastq.gz"), your files must finish with `_R1.fastq.gz` and `_R2.fastq.gz`.
 Therefore, the argument to pass is everything <u>before</u> these texts: `sample` in this case.
 For <b>single end</b>/individual files (e.g., "excerpt_R1_001.fastq.gz"), your file must end with the string `.fastq.gz`; the preceding text, i.e., "excerpt_R1_001" in this case, will be the text to be passed to the command as an argument.
 E.g.,

 `docker run --rm -ti --name fastqwiper -v "YOUR_LOCAL_PATH_TO_DATA_FOLDER:/fastqwiper/data" mazzalab/fastqwiper single 8 excerpt_R1_001`